roundspecs/all_about_cp/index.md

   **Note:** This problem is not for beginners

 ## Lambda Functions
-Lambda functions are useful int two cases:
+Lambda functions are useful in two cases:

 1. When you want a simple function without name\
    Example: Sorting strings based on length